Skip to content

 If the logs are not being indexed, try refreshing the web UI.

-On CentOS host where Splunk Enterprise is installed, change into /opt/splunk/etc/deployment-apps/Splunk_TA_microsoft_sysmon/local ****directory
+On the Splunk VM where Splunk Enterprise is installed, change into /opt/splunk/etc/deployment-apps/Splunk_TA_microsoft_sysmon/local ****directory.
+Copy app.conf and inputs.conf from /opt/splunk/etc/deployment-apps/Splunk_TA_microsoft_sysmon/default directory.

 cd /opt/splunk/etc/deployment-apps/Splunk_TA_microsoft_sysmon/local